smrutikant/object-storage-management/README.md

 ### ACL Permissions

-By default, the application supports standard S3 ACL permissions.
+The application supports the standard S3 canned ACL permissions.
 The available ACL options are:

 - **private**: Owner gets FULL_CONTROL.
 No one else has access rights.
 - **public-read**: Owner gets FULL_CONTROL.
 The AllUsers group gets READ access.
 - **authenticated-read**: Owner gets FULL_CONTROL.
 The AuthenticatedUsers group gets READ access.
 - **bucket-owner-read**: Object owner gets FULL_CONTROL.
 Bucket owner gets READ access.
 - **bucket-owner-full-control**: Both the object owner and the bucket owner get FULL_CONTROL.

+Note that these are predefined permission sets provided by the S3 API.
+This implementation does not support custom ACLs or fine-grained permissions for specific users or groups.
+For more advanced access control, consider implementing AWS IAM policies or a custom permission system.

 ## Folder Upload Guidelines